stryker-mutator/stryker-handbook/Equivalent mutants.md

 }
 ```

-The second one we have found is about `BigNumber`
+The second one we have found is about `BigInt`
 since `-0n` is transformed to `0n`, doing

 ```